bnb-chain/BEPs/BEP89.md

     - [5.4 Backwards Compatibility](#54-backwards-compatibility)
   - [6.
 License](#6-license)

 ## 1. Summary

 This BEP describes a proposal to enable the chain to display the whole view of validators that on different upcoming forks.

 ## 2. Abstract

 The four bytes of `Header.Extra[28:32]` will be fulfilled with `NEXT_FORK_HASH`.
 The `NEXT_FORK_HASH` indicates which fork the signer of this block is going to stay on.
 By analysing `N` (`N` is the amount of validators) continuous block headers, we are able to know which fork is supported by the majority of validators and exact which validator has not upgraded yet.

 ## 3. Status

-Draft.
+This BEP is already implemented

 ## 4. Motivation